A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 In hypothesis testing (A/B testing), there are three possible outcomes:

-• Type I error: Occurs when you incorrectly reject the null hypothesis, concluding there’s a difference between the original and variation when there isn’t.
-This results in false positive outcomes, where you think a variation is a winner, but it’s not.
-Type I errors often happen when tests are ended too early without sufficient data.
+- Type I error: Occurs when you incorrectly reject the null hypothesis, concluding there’s a difference between the original and the variation when there isn’t.
+This results in false positives, where you think a variation is a winner when it’s not.
+Type I errors often occur when tests are stopped too early, before sufficient data is collected.

-• Type II error: Occurs when you fail to reject the null hypothesis, leading to false negative results.
-You conclude none of the variations beat the original when, in reality, one did.
+- Type II error: Occurs when you fail to reject the null hypothesis, leading to false negative results.
+You conclude that none of the variations beat the original when, in reality, one did.

 Type I and type II errors cannot happen at the same time: